 medieval picture of a tranquil, eternal universe beyond Earth, but it

-obviously made the universe of much greater intellectual interest than
+obviously made the distant universe of much greater intellectual

 - Primary reason?
 Because he did not believe the stars could be so